November 2024 on Zoom

 - Strengthening Grower Support Strategies: Integrating Economic Realities and Water Resilience.
 Through real-world examples and group discussions, participants will learn strategies to help growers build financial resilience, navigate government programs, and adapt to climate challenges.
 Panelists: Evelyn Nordberg, Resource Conservation District of Monterey, Sara Cross, Producer Support Funds Program Manager – Oregon Food Bank, Stephanie Payne, Oregon Urban Ag Conservationist, Natural Resources Conservation Service.

 - Coaching for Water Resilience: Empowering Ag Advisors to Partner with Small Scale Growers.
 This session will guide ag advisors in transitioning from experts to coaches, focusing on building trust, fostering peer learning, and using tailored communication techniques.
 Advisors will explore coaching tools, observe a demonstration, and discuss how to integrate these strategies into their work, empowering growers to take ownership of their decisions while working alongside them as supportive partners.
-Presenter: Addie Candib, American Farmland Trust.
+Presenter: Addie Candib, American Farmland Trust, Coachee: Naomie Peasley, Intertribal Ag Council.

 - Catalyzing Your Power and Collaborative Partnerships: How to Advocate for Growers Facing Structural Barriers.
-Participants will learn strategies to advocate and build partnerships that support historically excluded growers.
-The session will focus on using our roles to advance equity across individual, organizational, and systemic levels, empowering participants to create lasting change.
-Real-world examples of multi-stakeholder collaborations will showcase how collective efforts lead to structural change.
+Through the example of a partnership between CA Farmlink and the Resource Conservation District of Monterey, we’ll explore how multi-stakeholder collaborations can drive structural change.
+The session focuses on using our roles to advance equity across individual, organizational, and systemic levels, empowering participants to create lasting impact.
+Presenters: Aysha Peterson, Resource Conservation District of Monterey and Laura Poliné González, CA Farmlink, Chris Iberle City of Seattle.

 We’ve designed each session to build upon the next and foster community.
 We understand that you may not be able to attend all four sessions—join as many as you can!